bilgino/angularforddd/README.md

 ## Services

 Singleton services are important artifacts in Angular applications.
-Most of the functionality that doesn't belong to UI components are normally placed in services!
+Most of the functionality that doesn't belong to UI components will normally be placed in services!
-We will taxonomize our code base in favor of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
-We will introduce the shared repository pattern in favor of state management services.
-One may get confused about the objectives and limitations between services in Domain-Driven Design and services in Angular.
+We will taxonomize the code base in favor of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
+We will introduce the repository pattern in favor of state management services.

 Following guidelines can help to facilitate scope and lifetime of providers: